felangel/bloc/README.md

 - [todos app tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-todos-tutorial-with-flutter-bloc-d9dd833f9df3) - How to build a todos app using the bloc and flutter_bloc packages.
 - [firebase login tutorial with flutter_bloc](https://medium.com/flutter-community/firebase-login-with-flutter-bloc-47455e6047b0) - How to create a fully functional login/sign up flow using the bloc and flutter_bloc packages with Firebase Authentication and Google Sign In.
 - [flutter timer tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-timer-with-flutter-bloc-a464e8332ceb) - How to create a timer app using the bloc and flutter_bloc packages.
+- [firestore todos tutorial with flutter_bloc](https://medium.com/flutter-community/firestore-todos-with-flutter-bloc-7b2d5fadcc80) - How to create a todos app using the bloc and flutter_bloc packages that integrates with cloud firestore.

 ## Extensions